jslawinski/apf/README.md

   Active Port Forwarder is distributed  under  the  terms  of  the  GNU  General Public License v2.0  and is copyright (C)  2003-2007  jeremian  <jeremian [at] poczta.fm>.
-See the file COPYING for details.
+See the file LICENSE for details.

   In addition, as a special exception, the copyright holders give permission  to link the code of portions of this  program  with  the  OpenSSL  library  under